Cirras/eo-protocol/docs/elements.md

 | name      | The name of the enumeration value.<br>`PascalCase` should be used.                                                            |

 > **Implementation notes**
-> - An unrecognized value should be persisted after deserialization, regardless of whether it's been translated by `clamp`.
+> - An unrecognized value should be persisted after deserialization.

 ## The \<struct> Element